 Artworks must be kept at least 15 centimetres off the floor.
-Keystone’s policy will not cover repairs if damage occurs due to artworks being left too low or on the floor – damage such as flooding, mould, excessive dust, or abrasions.
+Keystone’s policy will not cover repairs if damage occurs due to artwork being left too low or on the floor – damage such as flooding, mould, excessive dust, or abrasions.
 These sorts of issues may permanently affect value.
 Artwork is unique; it should be treated as special and irreplaceable.

 General wear and tear are not usually covered by insurance policies.
 The same applies to artworks.
 If an art piece:

 it is not covered for repair or loss of value.
 And this list is not exhaustive.
-Take steps to ensure atmospheric conditions are right for artwork, particularly in storage, so the above do not happen to special treasured pieces.
+Take steps to ensure atmospheric conditions are right for artwork, particularly in storage, so the above does not happen to special treasured pieces.

 Storing Fine Art